dschnare/mighty-mail/Readme.md

 	- align : one of "left", "center", "right" `(default "left")`
 	- valign : one of "top", "middle", "bottom" `(default "top")`

-The `wrapper` property will have all its properties applied to the inner `.row-wrapper` element.
+The `wrapper` property will have all its properties applied to the inner `.row__wrapper` element.

 If no `gutter` is speficied or the `width` is a string then the columns will not be distrubuted (i.e. their widths will be untouched).
 Otherwise each column will have its width distributed appropriately to support the gutter.
 You can still specify a width as a string or a number with no gutter and manually specify your column widths.